srnd/CodeDay-Organizer-Manual/sponsorships/the-first-email.md

 Follow-up emails should be short, even moreso than the initial email.
 "Hey, CodeDay is coming up soon so I just wanted to quickly follow up and see if you're interested in participating this season :\)" is about what you're going for.

 Usually, following up every week for the first two weeks, and then after another two weeks is plenty.
-If someone hasn't responded after a month, it's unlikely they're going to. \(Although it has happened, and has resulted in a sponsorship!\)
+If someone hasn't responded after a month, it's unlikely they're going to. \(Although it has happened, and has resulted in a sponsorship!\) You should look for other ways to get in contact with the company \(re-read the Who to Approach section for guidance on finding contacts in companies\).